gloveboxes/PyCon-Hands-on-Lab/Lab1-ssh-debug/README.md

 1. Press the **Refresh** button on your web browser.
 The Flask app will again stop at the breakpoint in Visual Studio Code. -->

-### Experiment with the Variable Window

-Try to change the value of a variable from the Visual Studio Code **Variable Window**.

 ### Set a Conditional Breakpoint

 Try setting a **conditional** breakpoint

-**Right mouse click** directly in the margin to the left of the line number 22, select **Add Conditional Breakpoint...**.
+1. **Right mouse click** directly in the margin to the left of the **line number 22**,
+2. Select **Add Conditional Breakpoint...**.

 The breakpoint appears as a red dot with an equals sign in the middle:

 ![Conditional BreakPoint in Visual Studio Code](https://raw.githubusercontent.com/gloveboxes/PyCon-Hands-on-Lab/master/Lab1-ssh-debug/resources/vs-code-conditional-breakpoint.png)